kinley-amr/Bhutan-amr-food/README.md

 # Bhutan AMR Food Data

-This repository contains antimicrobial resistance (AMR) data and supporting analysis for food samples collected in Bhutan.
-It is intended to store raw and processed datasets, analysis scripts, and reproducible notebooks used to explore AMR patterns in food sources.
+This repository contains antimicrobial resistance (AMR) data and supporting analysis for local chicken samples collected from the meat retail shops in Bhutan.
+The purpose is to load raw data, process datasets, analysis scripts, and reproducible notebooks used to explore AMR patterns in food sources.

 ## Contents
 - data/: raw and processed data files (CSV/Excel)